 How to Tell When a Cake is Done

-A non-dairy cake is similar to any other cake and when it’s baked for the allotted time, I look for four cues to let me know that the cake is done:
+A vegan vanilla cake is similar to any other cake, it shows signs that it’s done.
+Here are four cues to let you know the cake is done:

-- The edges of the crust are a golden brown
+- Color — The edges of the crust are a golden brown.

-- When I press on the center of the cake, it springs back with a spongey response
+- Texture — When you press gently on the center of the cake, it springs back with a spongey response.

-- The edges of the cake have slightly pulled away from the pan
+- Edges — The edges of the cake have slightly pulled away from the pan.

 How do I make a cake more moist?

-What kind of flour should I use for this vegan cake recipe?
+What kind of flour should I use for a vegan cake recipe?

 How can I prevent the cake from sticking to the pans?

 I recommend using parchment paper to prevent cakes from sticking to the pans.
 Spray the bottoms and sides cake pans with vegetable cooking spray.
 Cut two rounds of parchment paper by tracing around the bottom of your cake pans.
 Place the parchment circles in the bottoms of sprayed cake pans.
 Then spray over the top of the parchment paper.